 5.8 Repeat Step 5.6 for each Task you find in Step 5.4.

 5.9 Congratulations, you have successfully disabled wake for problematic Scheduled Task(s).
+However, if you are still getting Wake issues, move on to Step 6.

 If you have followed the guide entirely, you would have learnt a great deal about the variety of Wake Sources; who would’ve known it would be so complex.